AGCCS/AGCCS-CTRL22/circuit/README.md

 ```

-**Advanced Topic:** feel free to get an USB-to-Serial converter with DTR and wire DTR via an high-pass strategically to AVR-RST; i.e., copy the original Arduino schematics in this regard.
+**Advanced Topic:** feel free to get an USB-to-Serial converter with DTR and wire DTR via an high-pass strategically to AVR-RST; e.g., copy the original Arduino schematics in this regard.
 Your AGCCS board is then conveniently programmable from the Arduino IDE (using [MegaCoreX](https://github.com/MCUdude/MegaCoreX) extension).

 However, if you have installed the ESP32 with the provided firmware `demesh`, there is an even more convenient and --- given that we are running on maines power --- more safe alternative.
-On power-on, `demesh` reads a configurable IO pin (default IO15) to choose to boot into target-development mode.
+On power-on, `demesh` reads a configurable IO pin (default IO15) to choose to boot into *target-development mode*.
 In this mode it will not setup a wifi mesh network but instead act as an accesspoint and provide a transparent telnet passthrough of the AVR serial port TX0/RX0 incl. the Optiboot bootloader.
-Thus, we can develop/test the AVR firmware largely independantly from the more involved wifi mesh but still have the convenience of "no wires from the charging station to my computer".
+Thus, we can develop/test the AVR firmware largely independantly from the more involved wifi mesh but still have the convenience of "no wires from the charging station directly to the computer".

 After connecting with the access point, the debug server can be accessed via